apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/InDepthGuide.md

 When your library/framework can benefit from tracing, you should make use of it by integrating the `Tracing` library.

-In order to work with the tracer configured by the end-user (see <doc:InDepthGuide#Bootstrapping-the-InstrumentationSystem>), it adds a property to `InstrumentationSystem` that gives you back a ``Tracer``.
+In order to work with the tracer configured by the end-user (see <doc:InDepthGuide#Bootstrapping-the-InstrumentationSystem>), it adds a property to `InstrumentationSystem` that gives you back a ``TracerProtocol``.
 You can then use that tracer to start ``Span``s.
 In an HTTP client you e.g. should start a ``Span`` when sending the outgoing HTTP request:

 ```swift